lcgarner/Adventure-In-Wonderland/README.md

 # Adventure-In-Wonderland

+I really enjoyed doing this project!
+I feel like we did really well with the structure of our game (especially the Character class) because we were able to inherit a lot of functionalities and reuse code.
+I also feel like we were very creative and had fun with our game.
+Something we could do better would simply be continuing to make the inferface more user-friendly and adding more features to support the player.
+My advice to someone doing this project in the future would be to play Zork for a few hours and try to beat it.
+This really helped me and my partners get a grasp on how these games work.

 1. What was your overall approach to tackling this project?
 My approach to the project was to do some creative writing/journaling to come up with ideas, then check my ideas with my partners, and then code.
 I find that my code always turns out best when I plan ahead.